California Wildfire Injury Attorneys

 Equipment and vehicle use can also lead to wildfires due to mechanical breakdowns or malfunctions.
 Certain components, like exhaust systems and catalytic converters, can reach temperatures high enough to ignite a fire.
 Sometimes, even the friction from dragging trailer chains on pavement can become a catalyst for wildfires.

-Our wildfire recovery attorneys in California have witnessed fires start because of scenarios not immediately associated with fire risks.
+Wildfire injury attorneys can also handle cases involving scenarios not immediately associated with fire risks.
 For example, a tire going flat may generate sufficient friction to ignite a blaze.
 Malfunctions in spark arrestors, faults in electrical systems, collisions, and rock strikes also present significant fire hazards.
 Additionally, something typically viewed as mundane, like refueling, can pose a fire risk under certain conditions.

 Human Activities